Medium, DFS

 Use help function, return nothing when satisficed stop condition.
 Pass

-list as a parameter.
-Returnresult
+resultlist as a parameter.
+Returnresultin main function

 // Some code